Universal quantum control with dynamical correction: Cyclic population transfer with error correction

 \section{Cyclic population transfer with error correction}

-In this section, we intend to show the power of our error-correction protocol in the cyclic transfer of populations of the general three-level system in Fig.~\ref{model}.
-With a distinguished error magnitude $\epsilon=-0.2$, our calculation over the state population further confirms the validity of the universal correction condition in Eq.~(\ref{OptGeneral}) or Eq.~(\ref{Simplef}).
+In this section, we intend to show the power of our dynamical error-correction protocol in the cyclic population transfer of the general three-level system in Fig.~\ref{model}.
+With a fixed and exaggerated error magnitude $\epsilon=-0.2$, the calculation of the state population further confirms the validity of the universal correction condition in Eq.~(\ref{OptGeneral}) or its simplified and specific version in Eq.~(\ref{Simplef}).